cartoon-raccoon/ropemporium/3-callme/SHELL.md

 So, how does a `ret2libc` attack work?
 First, we need to talk about the Global Offset Table, or GOT.

 If you had read up on the PLT, you may have also heard of the GOT.
 This is where all offsets to objects and functions within the virtual address space are stored.
 After an imported function is called, the processor jumps to the PLT, where it finds another address to jump to.
 This address points to the GOT.
 When it is called for the first time, instead of calling the function, a special subroutine within `libc` known as `_dl_resolve` is called.
 This subroutine resolves the actual address of the function being called and populates its entry in the GOT with the address.
 Every subsequent call is then passed through the PLT and resolved through the GOT. tl;dr, the GOT contains the absolute address of a function in a shared library and if we can leak this, we can launch our attack.
+Interestingly enough, another way to attack this binary is through a `ret2dlresolve` attack, which I vaguely understand but am too dumb to carry out.

 Our attack will happen in two stages.
 First, we leak the address of a function from the GOT.
 Since we can find out the offset of this function and `system` within the `libc` binary, we can calculate the address of `libc` from this address and from there, the address of `system`.
 Next, we can then launch a second stage and ROP our way to calling `system` to give us a shell.